gathwal92/diegoforcongress/README.md

 # diegoforcongress

-Project originally on bitbucket, uploaded on Github for resume purposes.
+Project originally on Bitbucket, uploaded on Github for resume purposes.

 To see final work visit https://www.diegoforcongress.com